MindscapeHQ/raygun4cfml/README.md

 /samples contains a set of files that show how the library can be used in your code through a global error handler as well as a contributed example for ColdBox 3.6

-/tests contains manual tests as well as a structure (but no tests at this stage) for Testbox unit and BDD tests.
+/tests contains manual tests and more samples as well as a structure (but no tests at this stage) for Testbox unit and BDD tests.

 ## Getting and Using raygun4cfml